Nguyễn Kim Hồng: Life and career

 Nguyễn Kim Hồng grew up in rural Đồng Tháp province in Vietnam with nine siblings and had to drop out of school after fifth grade to help her family of agricultural workers.
 Frustrated by her family's treatment, Kim Hồng decided to marry a Taiwanese man and moved to Taiwan in 2000 at the age of 21, but her husband abused her, accrued debts from gambling and her in-laws never accepted her, so she divorced him in 2008.
 As a single mother with custody of their daughter, she faced poverty and even thought of suicide, but took self-help courses to recover and volunteered at a local immigrant organization.
 That year, she met Tsai Tsung-lung (蔡崇隆 (Cài Chónglóng)), a fellow documentary film maker and divorcee, at a film seminar.
 She appreciated the help he gave as an acquaintance, and they ended up courting and marrying the next year.
 They frequently collaborate on each others' films.

 Out/Marriage, her first film, was released in 2012.
 The film covers the story of Kim Hồng and four other women (three from Vietnam and one from Indonesia) who migrated to Taiwan for marriage and the struggles they face in their new homes and communities, ultimately ending in disappointment and the end of their marriages.
 It was nominated for Best Documentary at the Taipei Film Festival.
 For the film, Kim Hồng successfully applied for a Wanderer grant from the Cloud Gate Dance Theater, the first such grant given to a "new immigrant".
-(Note: The term "new immigrant" (新住民) is officially used to someone who immigrated after the end of martial law in 1987; however, in practice it is mainly associated with Mainland Chinese and Southeast Asian migrant women who marry Taiwanese men.)